boris-behav-obs/user_guide/src/analysis.md

 ## Plugins

-From version 9 you have the possibility to write plugins to analyze the coded data.
+Starting from version 9, you can create plugins to analyze coded data.
+BORIS supports two programming languages for writing plugins: **Python** and **R**.

 !!! warning "Important"